LLNL/protein_tune_rl/README.md

 # ProteinTuneRL

-ProteinTuneRL is a minimal implementation of reinforcement learning fintuning for protein design.
+ProteinTuneRL is a minimal implementation of reinforcement learning fine-tuning for protein design.